 There’s a little trick to setting up Humanize properly.
 Set Humanize to 0 and Adjust Retune Speed until the shortest notes in the performance are in tune.
 The longer notes that are sustained will probably sound too static now, which is fine.
 Slowly increase the Humanize amount until the sustained notes adopt the natural variations in pitch found in the original performance.

 Natural Vibrato will minimize or accentuate vibrato found in the original performance.
-By clicking on View: Advanced, you activate a secondary menu that allows you create custom vibrato.
+By clicking on View: Advanced, you activate a secondary menu that allows you to create custom vibrato.
 By default, Shape is set to (NO VIBRATO), meaning no vibrato is synthesized.
 However, if you set Shape to either SINE WAVE, SQUARE, or SAWTOOTH, Auto-Tune will apply its own vibrato to your material, based on the settings you’ve input.

 The Advanced view also lets you bypass and remove certain notes from the scale you’ve set, allowing you to create your own custom scales.

 Clicking on "CLASSIC" will allow you to capture the sound produced by Auto-Tune 5.
-Seems, a bit random, right?
+Seems a bit random, right?
 Well, people were obsessed with the sound of Auto-Tune 5; to the point where Antares decided to add this processing option back into the newest version of the plugin.
-If you want that true, authentic, T-Pain sounding robotic vocal effect, make sure you're engaged Auto-Tune Pro's "CLASSIC" mode.
+If you want that true, authentic, T-Pain sounding robotic vocal effect, make sure you've engaged Auto-Tune Pro's "CLASSIC" mode.